K12IRC.org is a free and independent resource, maintained and funded by Dr. Bonnie Tenenbaum. We receive no corporate or government funding.

 Chris Daley - Webmaster

 Chris Daley, owner of Lodestone Systems, is the webmaster for the site.
 He's created all of the programming needed for this site and helps maintain the collection.

-Richard "Rick" Loek provided the initial programming support when Dr. Tenenbaum adopted the site.
+Richard "Rick" Loek provided the initial programming support when Dr. Tenenbaum first adopted the site.